Unruly State of Affairs in the United States of America

 • “Sovereign” implies inherent authority, self‑direction, and standing outside subordinate legal categories.

-• “Citizen” implies membership within a political structure, with duties, obligations, and subordination to that structure’s laws.
+• “Citizen” implies membership within a political structure, with duties, obligations, and subordination to that structure’s by-laws, ordinances, codes and statutes and LEGAL SYSTEM pressures against one for trying to defend thy self.

 Putting them together creates a term that cancels itself.
 It’s like saying “free subject” or “independent dependent.”
 The contradiction is why the term is often used pejoratively and why it fails to describe the worldview of the people who reject state overreach.